apitrace/apitrace/README.markdown

 Advanced usage for OpenGL implementors
 ======================================

-There are several avanced usage examples meant for OpenGL implementors.
+There are several advanced usage examples meant for OpenGL implementors.

 Regression testing
 ------------------

-These are the steps to create a regression testsuite around apitrace:
+These are the steps to create a regression test-suite around apitrace:

 * obtain a trace